-The following loose parts are located in the stove's combustion chamber:
+The following loose parts are located in the built-in stove's combustion chamber:

-- Glove
+- Oven mitt

 - Gasket for flue connecting piece

 - Ash container

-- Connecting piece for inside flue pipe
+- Type plate and product registration number

-- Screws for fastening the flue connection piece
+- Eco energy label

-- UK-blocking and screw
+- Two flue connection pieces (int. and ext. flue pipe) - Screws for fastening the flue connection piece - 12 fittings and screws for the surround - UK-blocking and screw